Ridge Vents & Roof Ventilation in Northern Virginia & Maryland

 In the summertime, a properly ventilated roof allows hot air in the attic to escape, reducing the demand on your air conditioning system.
 In the winter, ventilation combines with good attic insulation to keep the roof surface cold, so that snow won’t melt on the roof surface and then freeze to form ice dams along the eaves.

 CCI installs and repairs ridge vents and other types of roof vents to ensure proper air flow to prevent mold and mildew under your roof.
 We are Northern Virginia’s expert roofing contractors for roofing solutions that include roof repair, roof replacement and more.
-Contact us for a free inspection for ridge vent roof installation in Haymarket, Chantilly, Manassas, and throughout Virginia.
+Contact us for a free inspection for ridge vent roof installation throughout Northern Virginia & Maryland.

 Types of roof vents